AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-serving-api-ref/r-troubleshooting.md

 **Digimarc causes performance problems for zoom images**

-Do not use Digimarc on images that will be zoomed.
+Do not use Digimarc on images that are zoomed.
 The performance will not be acceptable.
 If necessary, create a separate catalog for images to be used for zooming and disable Digimarc for this catalog.